sendbird/healthcare-ai-chatbot/README.md

 ### ButtonView
 The following codes demonstrate how to set the view for Buttons.
 When the server returns a response that includes the information of adding a button to call the action, by setting the `SBUButtonViewParams` and `updateButtonView(with: buttonParams)`, the button is displayed in the message.
 The following codes show how to set the Button view of the doctor reservation.

+- `actionText`: the text to be displayed on the button
+- `description`: the text to be displayed below the button
+- `actionHandler`: the action to be performed when the button is clicked
+- `enableButton`: whether the button is enabled or not
+- `disableButtonText`: the text to be displayed on the button when it is disabled

 [SBUUserMessageCell.swift](https://github.com/sendbird/healthcare-ai-chatbot/blob/develop/Sources/View/Channel/MessageCell/SBUUserMessageCell.swift#L175)
 ```swift